-1. With the hood open remove the protective cover, locate the horizontal indicator and adjusting screw.
-They are located below the viewing hole at the rear of the headlamp assembly.
+- 1. Park the vehicle on a level surface. - 2.
+With the hood open, remove the protective cover, locate the horizontal indicator and the adjusting screw.
+They are located at the rear of the headlamp assembly.

-2. Use a 4mm wrench or socket to turn the horizontal adjusting screw until the "0" mark on the yellow dial lines up with the reference mark on the marker (as shown) when viewed directly from above.
+3. Use a 4 mm wrench or socket to turn the horizontal adjusting screw until the "0" mark on the yellow dial lines up with the reference mark on the marker (as shown) when viewed directly from above.